September 1, 2006 was the start of an entirely new career for me.

 Retiring in 2006 meant it was thirty years since completing my

-involving the future: thinking about it, teaching about it,
+education: thinking about it, teaching about it, designing

 My (on-going) life as a husband, father, grandfather and

 Interacting with my five grandkids (and their parents, that